 Even so, the tech sector continues to push for deeper integration of these tools into every facet of life.
 Software engineers are attempting to patch the Nim blind spots by adding hard-coded logic layers to neural networks.
 However, this hybrid approach creates new complexities.
 Every time a new logic layer is added, the system becomes more rigid and less capable of the fluid adaptation that made it famous.
 The tension between rigid logic and fluid probability continues to define the current era of development.

-DeepMind's team is currently retraining its models on a broader set of mathematical puzzles to compensate for the Nim failure.
+DeepMind's team is retraining its models on a broader set of mathematical puzzles to compensate for the Nim failure.
 They hope to bridge the gap between statistical inference and formal logic.
 Spielberg remains unmoved by these promises of improved silicon brains.
 He concluded his SXSW talk by reminding the audience that a computer can win a game but it can never feel the joy of the victory.
 The box office results for Disclosure Day this summer will serve as the next data point in this ongoing cultural struggle.